 Maintaining a good relationship with venue security and management will also aide the CPO should they return on another occasion or indeed meet the venue security staff again.

 Be sure that venue security and security managers will remember the CPO that was rude or ignorant or threw their weight around.
-All this does is embarrass their Principal’s name and their security detail’s reputation.
+All this does is embarrass their Principal’s name, their security company, and detail’s reputation.
 Be remembered as the professional CPO who was polite, diligent and humble.

 Westminster Security provide close protection services in London, throughout the UK, Europe and Worldwide.